aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/msoformatpicture/_index.md

 ```

-Indicates whether this picture SHOULD be displayed in grayscale.
+Indicates whether this picture should display in grayscale.

 **Returns:**
 boolean